Alfa Romeo Spider 2.0 type 4, 1992 | € 18.500,--

 Alfa Romeo Spider 2.0 type 4, year 1992.
 Colour red (Alfa Rosso) with a black leather / alcantara interior.
 Black hood and hood-cover.
 This gorgeous Alfa Romeo Spider was sold new in Germany.
 In the year 1999 the car was imported to the Netherlands.
 From new the car has known only two owners.
 This Alfa Romeo is in superb original condition!
-The car looks and feels like new!
+The car has driven 104.000 kilometres from new.
 The Spider type 4 offers a sporty yet comfortable driving experience and the car features a very user-friendly soft-top which can be folded up or down in a matter of seconds.
 The 1962 cc four-cylinder twin-cam engine delivers 120 bhp which propel the Spider to a top-speed of 190 km/h.
 This Alfa Romeo Spider is a top-specimen!

-This Alfa Romeo is for sale at Smiths-Veglia.
+This Alfa Romeo is for sale at Imparts.

 The Alfa Romeo Spider is the successor to the Giulia Spider Veloce (1962-1965) and the Spider Duetto (1966-1968) and was designed by Pininfarina.
 The Alfa Romeo Spider was introduced in 1967 (the 1750 Veloce version) and the model would be in production (thanks to several face-lifts) until the year 1994!
 The 'Duetto' successor was unofficially nicknamed 'coda tronca' this because of the abrubtly cut-off rear.
 The model was in production until the year 1982.